Robustly Learning Regions of Attraction from Fixed Data: Introduction

-Finally, due to ambiguity in the literature, we indicate our definition of polyhedra and polytopes: \begin{itemize} \item A polyhedron $P \subset \mathbb{R}^n$ is an intersection of finitely many half spaces: $\exists m \;\in \mathbb{N}, A \in \mathbb{R}^{m\times n}, b \in \mathbb{R}^m$ such that
+Finally, due to ambiguity in the literature, we indicate our definition of polyhedra and polytopes: \begin{itemize} \item A polyhedron $\bfP \subset \mathbb{R}^d$ is an intersection of finitely many half spaces: $\exists c \;\in \mathbb{N}, \mA \in \mathbb{R}^{c\times d}, \vb \in \mathbb{R}^c$ such that

-{When the polyhedron is bounded, with slightly abuse of notation, we denote the number of vertices by $|P|$.} \item A polytope is a finite union of bounded polyhedra, {which is not necessarily convex.} Accordingly, a convex polytope is the convex hull of its vertices. \end{itemize}
+\item A polytope is a bounded, finite union of polyhedra (which is not necessarily convex).
+In particular, a convex polytope is a bounded polyhedron, and is the convex hull of its vertices. \end{itemize}